mynameisjeoff23/random-word-generator/README.md

 Generates random words.
 You can choose parts of speech from the list below with boolean operator support.
-Variable names suck, and use of classes suck too but I made this only a few weeks into learning to code.

 Acceptable parts of speech:
     verb